cyclus/cyclus.github.com/source/module/cycpp.rst

 Scope and Annotations
 -------------------------

 Annotations dictionaries retain the C++ scope that they are defined in even though they are written in Python.
 This allows state variables to refer to the annotations for previously declared state variables.
 Since the scope is retained, this allows annotations to refer to each other across agent/class and namespace boundaries.

 Because the annotations are dictionaries, the scoping is performed with the Python scoping operator (``.``) rather than the C++ scoping operator (``::``).
 For example, consider the case where we have a ``Spy`` class that lives in the ``mi6`` namespace.
 Also in the namespace is the spy's ``Friend``.
-Furthermore, somewhere out in global scope lives the Spy's arch-nemisis class ``Enemy``.
+Furthermore, somewhere out in global scope lives the Spy's arch-nemesis class ``Enemy``.

-The first rule of scoping is that two state variables on the same class share the smae scope.
+The first rule of scoping is that two state variables on the same class share the same scope.
 Thus they can directly refer to each other.

 .. code-block:: c++